 How many do I need to buy?

-2 chickens are the absolute minimum you need for a flock, we recommend around 5 as a small flock number.
+2 chickens are the absolute minimum you need for a flock, we recommend around 5-6 as a great small flock number.

 Will they mix with my other chickens?